BZoennchen/supercollider-book/chapters/supercollider/synths/3-busses.md

 In SuperCollider the signal flows from the *head* of the *node tree* to its *tail*.
 ```

-If our synth does not represent the whole signal flow graph, there has to be a possibility to read the signal and to somehow manipuate it.
+If our synth does not represent the whole signal flow graph, there has to be a possibility to read the signal and to somehow manipulate it.
 For this purpose there are so called busses.
 In fact, when we use the [Out](https://doc.sccode.org/Classes/Out.html) unit generator we actually write a signal to a [Bus](https://doc.sccode.org/Classes/Bus.html).